sduale01/Salary-calculator-local-server/public/README.md

 # Salary-calculator-local-server

-# Weekend Challenge 1: Salary Calculator
+# Salary Calculator
-Create an application that records employee salaries and adds salaries up to report monthly costs.
+An application that records employee salaries and adds salaries up to report monthly costs.

 ## Topics Covered
 - JavaScript